 The Gorsuch Project is required to comply with provisions of the Clean Air Act Amendments of 1990 (the "CAA").
-The Environmental Protection Agency ("EPA"), under the CAA, has awarded the Gorsuch Project, as a Phase II plant, 19,494 sulfur dioxide emission allowances per year through 2009 and 19,530 per year for the years 2010 to 2030.
+The Environmental Protection Agency ("EPA"), under the CAA, has awarded the Gorsuch Project, as a Phase II plant, 19,494 sulfur dioxide emission allowances per year through 2009, and 19,530 per year for the years 2010 to 2030.
 The EPA's allocated sulfur dioxide allowances are recorded at zero cost.
 The Gorsuch Project also purchases sulfur dioxide emission allowances on the open market.
 Beginning in 2010, sulfur dioxide allowances must be surrendered at a rate of two allowances for every ton of sulfur dioxide emissions from utility boilers located in the Eastern United States.
+In 2015, the surrender rate for plants in the Eastern United States increases to 2.86 to 1.

-The Gorsuch Project is required to comply with provisions of CAA to reduce nitrogen-oxide emissions.
+The Gorsuch Project is required to comply with provisions of the CAA to reduce nitrogen-oxide emissions.
 The EPA allocated nitrogen-oxide emission allowances are recorded at zero cost.
 The Gorsuch Project also purchases nitrogen-oxide emission allowances on the open market.

-The USEPA sent a request pursuant to Clean Air Act ("CAA") Section 114 for information regarding historic operations and maintenance at the Gorsuch Project.
+The USEPA sent a request pursuant to Clean Air Act ("CAA") Section 114 for information regarding historic operations and maintenance at the Richard H. Gorsuch Generating Station ("Gorsuch").
 To the extent the USEPA finds probable violations in reviewing records obtained from utilities pursuant to Section 114, enforcement actions for alleged violations of the CAA are sometimes initiated.
 AMP made its first response to the USEPA Section 114 request on July 28, 2008.
 AMP subsequently submitted additional information on September 12, 2008 and a final submission on October 24, 2008.
-On February 9, 2009, USEPA requested additional information regarding two projects: 1981 to1986 (Boiler Replacement Project), a period before AMP acquired an interest in the Gorsuch Project and 1988 to1991 (Station Improvement Uprate Program).
-AMP has tendered responsive documents.
+On February 9, 2009, USEPA requested additional information regarding two Gorsuch projects: 1981-1986 (Boiler Replacement Project), a period before AMP acquired an interest in Gorsuch, and 1988-1991 (Station Improvement Uprate Program).
+AMP tendered responsive documents